Tumor Lysis Syndrome

 Surveillance

 Severe manifestations of tumor lysis syndrome can be prevented only through meticulous laboratory monitoring and careful clinical observation.
-Necessary cardiac studies include baseline ECG with follow-up studies or continuous cardiac monitoring during treatment.
-Appropriate renal surveillance and fluid status determinations require baseline and daily weights, regular vital sign checks, and frequent measurements of both fluid intake and urine output.
+Necessary cardiac studies include a baseline electrocardiogram with follow-up studies or continuous cardiac monitoring during treatment.
+Appropriate kidney function surveillance and fluid status determinations require baseline and daily weights, regular vital sign checks, and frequent measurements of both fluid intake and urine output.

 Patients at high risk and those with evidence of tumor lysis syndrome should have the following levels monitored at least three times daily: